On Cuba and Ifa

 Wande Abimbola occupies the position of Awise Awo Ni Agbaye, "spokesperson and ambassador for the Yorùbá religion and culture in the world."
 This is a position he was chosen to fill in 1987 by the assembled elder babaláwos of Nigeria.
 Formerly President of the University of Ifè and then Leader of the Nigerian Senate, he has devoted his life since the dissolution of the Senate to Ifá, the Yorùbá system of divination, and to his role as Awise, spokesperson and ambassador.

-Dr. Abimbola currently teaches in the US, at Boston University.
-He has also taught at Harvard and Colgate.
-He gives courses in Ifá and Yorùbá religion & culture at selected locations in the US, principally Boston..
+Dr. Abimbola has taught extensivle in the US, including at Boston University, Harvard, and Colgate.
+He has gives courses in Ifá and Yorùbá religion & culture at selected locations in the US, principally Boston..

 As the President of the University of Ifè, Dr. Abimbola was the first senior Yorùbá official to travel to Cuba and has since been there on several occasions as part of his role as ambassador for Yorùbá culture and religion.
 He helped pave the way for the 1987 state visit to Cuba of the Oòni of Ifè, one of the Yorùbás' two principal kings, the other being the Aláàfin of Òyó.